 After 7 years of living with sunken and crooked bricks on our front walkway and a few quotes around $8000.00 to fix it, I decided it was time to try fixing it myself.
 This tutorial is for people who want to know how to fix sunken or uneven pavers.
 This is not starting from scratch installing pavers.
 For that, I imagine the process is similar but would probably require more planning and geometric bordering of the path.

-How this happened: The previous owners probably spent a lot of money to have the walkway done, but they did it very sloppily.
+In our case, the previous owners probably spent a lot of money to have the walkway done, but they did it very sloppily.
 First, they placed the brick over the existing concrete in some places rather than removing the concrete first.
 This is a very hacky way of doing it.
 Then, they didn’t properly tamp the ground, meaning, it wasn’t well packed in, so it has shifted and sunk over the years.

-What we did about it: I decided one day to test out fixing a small row of bricks over by the driveway and realized it’s not very hard to take the bricks out.
+I decided one day to test out fixing a small row of bricks over by the driveway and realized it’s not very hard to take the bricks out.
 It’s a little harder to level the dirt and replace them, but really more than anything it’s just a little tedious – but TOTALLY achievable.
 So next I started to do the patch by the front door that’s been ugly and sunk and causes people to trip on it.
 I also roped hubby into helping a little with this too (he’s guest starring in the video) since he’s the true master carpenter in the family.
 If this is something you’ve been hesitant to do yourself I say TRY IT!
 We’ve outlined the steps we took to do it and included a video as well.

 Here is the video of the process (the end to end probably took a total of 3 weekend days):

 Step 1: Plan Your Area & Start Small